12 good reasons why you should choose Manchester over London

 The NQ is somewhere you definitely need to visit.
 The home of bearded hipsters drinking craft ale whilst riding their vintage bicycles to the artisan deli.
 Which is often a tough ask in skinny jeans.

-The NQ offers unique bars, restaurants and quirky shops, where Manchester independent scene shows itself off, and rightly so.
-It also hosts an annual street party, although that might evolve into something else in the coming years.
 And it’s also home to a lot of Manchester’s best street art.
 Most notably, The Outhouse Project, which has been running since 2010.
 It sees areas of the Northern Quarter repainted every three months by local creative and visual artists.

 8. Universities

 Manchester has the largest student population in Europe – around 90,000 at the last headcount.
-Which means as well as a developed knowledge economy that makes Manchester a progressive and modern city, there’s always somewhere close by to get a cheap pint.
+This means as well as a developed knowledge economy that makes Manchester a progressive and modern city, there’s always somewhere close by to get a cheap pint.

 With its low cost of living, job prospects and quality of life – it’s no wonder everyone is staying up North.